mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

   fork: true
 ```

 You have your *key value* pairs.
 The *top level key and a MongoDB configuration file* represents a logical grouping of options.
 Each *nested element* under a *top level key* represents an option related to that *top level key*.
 So here we see that *dbPath* is a *storage* option.
 Remember, previously this was listed as *storage.dbPath*.
 The command line option was *--dbPath*.

-A key can have multiple embedded key pair values, each representing an option related to the top level key.
-So here we have our system log family of options where I am specifying the path to the log file and the file type.
-You'll notice that our one option, log path, became two.
+A key can have multiple embedded *key pair values*, each representing an option related to the *top level key*.
+So here we have our *systemLog* family of options, where I am specifying the *path* to the *log file and the file type*.
+You'll notice that our one option, *log path*, became two.

 Sometimes a *configuration file* option will have one or more required chained options.
 The documentation will always clearly state these relationships.
 It's also easier to see distinct groupings of related options.
-I can clearly distinguish the storage options from the system logging options from the replication options.
+I can clearly distinguish the *storage* options from the *system logging* options from the *replication* options.

 I've even added a comment to improve readability and comprehension.
 The configuration file options have the same effect as the command line options, but as you can see, the YAML format provides significant advantages.
 These are all of the options from our initial example.
 The effect on the *MongoD* is the same, but the organization and readability is vastly improved.